Mike-LilRegie/gatsby-starter-foundation/src/content/posts/2021-10-07-a-sponge-pillow-a-sponge-pillow.md

 ![Sponge pillow](/assets/img_3963.jpg "Sponge pillow")

 It feels surprisingly comfortable and supportive.
 I'm looking forward to trying it out.
-And if it doesn't work out, the spoinge was only $5.
+And if it doesn't work out, the sponge was only $5.
 And the sponge can do double duty wiping condensation from the tent in the mornings!